-Bladder cancer is the ninth most commonly diagnosed cancer in the world, with an estimated 430,000 new cases diagnosed per year and over 165,000 deaths per year.
-The majority of bladder cancers are diagnosed at an early stage, but rates of recurrence and progression are high, and approximately 78% of patients will experience a recurrence within five years.
+Bladder cancer, which typically begins in the cells that line the inside of the bladder, is the ninth most commonly diagnosed cancer in the world, with an estimated 430,000 new cases diagnosed per year and over 165,000 deaths per year.
+Urothelial carcinoma is the most common type of bladder cancer, accounting for approximately 90% of cases.
+The majority of bladder cancers are diagnosed at an early stage, but rates of recurrence and progression are high and approximately 78% of patients will experience a recurrence within five years.
 Survival rates vary depending on the stage and type of the cancer and when it is diagnosed.
 For Stage IV bladder cancer, the five-year survival rate is 15%.